serverless/blog/posts/2018-11-01-no-server-november-challenge.md

 ---
-title: "No Server November: Join the #NoServerNovember challenge!"
+title: "No Server November: Join the #noServerNovember challenge!"
 description: "All November, we're posting a series of serverless challenges.
 Do the challenge, tweet it out, and you might get swag!"
 date: 2018-11-01
 thumbnail: "https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/no-server-november-thumb.png"